-Understanding Nuclear Imaging AccreditationPosted on: 10.23.14
+Understanding Nuclear Imaging AccreditationPosted on: 10.23.14 by Digirad

 Many practices have questions about the process and cost of accreditation and reimbursement for imaging before offering nuclear imaging services.
 As a manufacturer of nuclear cameras, and a provider of diagnostic services, Digirad has a deep understanding of the accreditation process.
 Below are the answers to some of the most commonly asked questions about nuclear imaging accreditation.